Star-Academy/codestar-internship/Projects/issue-template-Search-Phase1.md

+Click on "Raw" button on right side of this page to see original markdown then create a new issue with orginal content of this tasklist:

 - [ ] Section 1: Think individually about question i & ii before starting
 - [ ] Section 2: Read individually about Inverted-Index
 - [ ] Section 3: Implement a simple inverted index with java